-One of the fastest growing areas for job openings is that for nursing assistants.
+One of the fastest-growing areas for job openings is that for nursing assistants.
 If you are looking for a fulfilling career in the field of nursing, consider a Certificate in Nursing Assistant from Diversity Career College Vocational School.
+The salary range is $37K to $52K and we can help get you placed.

 This is a fast-paced program for the AM Class that takes only 21 days to complete!